Minnesota Court Records

 Additionally, if the defaulting parent lives in another state, the Uniform Interstate Family Support Act (UIFSA) provides interstate and international support enforcement procedures.

-Is there a Minnesota Statute of Limitation on Child Support?
+Is there a Minnesota Statute of Limitations on Child Support?

-Generally, a statute of limitations forbids parties in a child support case to take legal action after a specified number of years.
-In Minnesota, enforcement actions such as income and assets seizure, credit bureau reporting, license suspension, and contempt proceedings do not have a statute of limitations.
+Generally, a statute of limitations forbids parties in a child support case from taking legal action after a specified number of years.
+In Minnesota, enforcement actions such as income and assets seizure, credit bureau reporting, license suspension, and contempt proceedings do not usually have a statute of limitations.
 However, a judgment for child support arrears issued by a court in Minnesota has a statute of limitations of 10 years until the payment is made in full.